 In analyzing jurisdictional support, we assess the likelihood of a covered bond under stress receiving support from a government-sponsored initiative instead of from the liquidation of collateral assets in the open market.
-Our assessment of jurisdictional support for mortgage programs in Denmark is very strong (see "Assessments For Jurisdictional Support According To Our Covered Bonds Criteria," published on November 27, 2020).
-The assessment of very strong means that the program can receive up to three notches of jurisdictional uplift.
-The JRL is therefore 'aaa'.
+Our assessment of jurisdictional support for mortgage programs in Denmark is very strong, which means the program can receive up to three notches of jurisdictional uplift.
 This is the rating the program can achieve by covering the legal minimum overcollateralization requirement, according to our covered bonds criteria.
+The JRL for this program is 'aaa', leaving one unused notch of jurisdictional support uplift.